 The sweet potato, or Ipomoea batatas, is a delicious and nutritious root vegetable that grows easily in the South because of the warm climate.
-West African captives, who were brought to the United States as slaves, used the word ayame.
+West African people, who were captured, kidnapped and brought to the United States for slave labor, used the word ayame.
 Over time that name was shortened down to the term yam.
 Whole sweet potatoes were roasted outdoors over fire for meals, and eventually pies were created for the plantation owners.
-After emancipation, when African American cooks gained more access to their own equipment and refined ingredients, they continued the tradition of baking with sweet potatoes – especially the pie.
+After emancipation, when African American cooks gained more access to their own equipment and refined ingredients, they continued the tradition of baking with sweet potatoes — especially the pie.

 Pie Activists of the Past.
 Educator and civil rights leader Mary McLeod Bethune (born to parents who had been slaves) was known for her creativity and resourcefulness.
 In the early 1900s, she sold sweet potato pies from her bicycle to help raise funds for a school for Black girls.
 Today, Bethune-Cookman University remains as her legacy in Daytona, Florida.
 Sweet Potato Comfort Pie founder Rose McGee (pictured), considers Ms. Bethune one of her personal heroes.

 by Pastor Roslyn Harmon | Circle of Healing Ministries, 2014